knpuniversity/javascript/knpu/ep1-basics/js-class-prefix.md

 ## Adding the Delete link and js- class

 To add the delete link, inside the last `<td>` add a new anchor tag.
-Set the `href` to `#`, since we plan to let JavaScript to the work.
+Set the `href` to `#`, since we plan to let JavaScript do the work.
 And then, give it a class:
 `js-delete-rep-log`.
 Inside, add our cute little delete icon.

 Adorable!
 Ok, first!
 Why did we add this `js-delete-rep-log` class?
 Well, there are